 Micellar water is easy to use.

 I’m not saying shampooing is an arduous process.
-But there’s something to be said for having 30 extra seconds in the shower to sing badly.
+But there’s something to be said for having 30 extra seconds in the shower.
 Instead of scrubbing and lathering, you just pour on your micellar water and let the micelles work their magic.
 As someone who loves lazy beauty hacks, I fully appreciate how easy it is.
 Plus, this recipe contains peppermint essential oil, so it’s nice to sit back and enjoy the refreshing tingle!

 My DIY micellar water for hair

 Like all my recipes, I formulated this micellar cleanser to be easy and accessible, with as few ingredients as possible.
 And as always, I only use ingredients that are natural, non-toxic and safe.